anestanggang/ml/README.md

-# Machine Learning for Tokopedia
+# Machine Learning
-Machine learning code for tokopedia merchant
+Machine learning code

 4 code file :
 util.py = set of method for other code to use